uxname/Linux-Kitty/readme.md

 ## Description

-Script to install and configure software on a fresh install of Ubuntu-based Linux distro.
+Script to install and configure software on a fresh KDE Neon.

 ## Usage